michaelrsweet/pappl/README.md

 and size by the print client.

 PAPPL also allows drivers to advertise support for other "raw" formats that are directly supported by the printer.

-> I am investigating options for PDF printing support in a future version of
-> PAPPL.
+And applications can register filters for other formats.

 Driver Interface